Next Day Delivery / Same Day Pick Up - For Orders Placed Before 10am*

 How to protect your lawn

 If you are sure you have an invasion, or even just concern, it is easy to treat your lawn to get rid of the army grubs.
-You can easily buy lawn insecticide from garden stories and lawn specialists.
+You can easily buy lawn insecticides from garden stories and lawn specialists.

 It is best to use the insecticide just before dusk.
 You should treat the entire lawn area, and then lightly water the grass so the insecticide soaks into the soil and is ingested by the army grubs.
 Repeat the treatment again during the warmer months as the life cycle of the moth is quite short and they can re-infest the same area.